markdoten/Darkness/README.md

 A wicked Dark theme for Sublime Text 2.

-Used parts of the following:

-tmTheme: Chuby Ninja by psiborg: https://github.com/psiborg/Sublime-Packages
+Based on Chuby Ninja by psiborg (https://github.com/psiborg/Sublime-Packages/)
-sublime-theme: Soda Dark by buymeasoda: https://github.com/buymeasoda/soda-theme
+Based on Soda Theme by Ian Hill (http://buymeasoda.com/)